Intern with the Festival

 - Non-Profit Management

 Responsibilities: Research and track funders for grants and individual donor proposals, assist in writing proposals for Festival and education programming and developing materials for annual membership drive.
-Assist in planning and execution of the annual benefit and auction.
+Assist in planning and execution of the annual benefit and auction. *Applicant should have a strong background in research and writing.
+Prior non-profit experience a plus

-Responsibilities: Assist with special events; help with the compilation of festival organizational materials; assist with volunteer recruitment and scheduling; help with onsite production needs. *Must be available to work for at least two out of the four weekend festival dates, Feb 22-March 17th
+Responsibilities: Assist with special events; help with the compilation of festival organizational materials; assist with volunteer recruitment and scheduling; help with onsite production needs.

 Responsibilities: Assist in planning and executing marketing campaigns; create content for Festival social media channels; assist in composing emails and film copy for Festival communications/collateral.